pipeforce/pipeforce.github.io/docs/guides/propertystore/10_propertystore-basics.md

 ## What is the Property Store?

-The property store is an powerful key-value database inside PIPEFORCE to save your application data like sources, attachments or JSON data for example.
+The property store is a powerful key-value database inside PIPEFORCE to save your application data like sources, attachments or JSON data for example.
 You can create, update, query and delete data on the property store using the  [`property.*`](../../../api/commands#property-v1) commands.

 ## What is a Property?